Rumpunzel/rpg-thingy/playing-the-game/skill-tests.md

 Should it ever be unclear what difficulty a test is supposed to be, it will most likely be **1;** you only need to achieve **1** effort to succeed.

-If the difficulty of a challenge ever exceeds **3,** consider the characters' goals to determine if a single die roll really is the best way to resolve the situation or if a more detailed conflict in the form of a [Gauntlet](gauntlets) would be more appropriate.
+If the difficulty of a challenge ever exceeds **3,** consider the characters' goals to determine if a single die roll really is the best way to resolve the situation or if a more detailed [Gauntlet of Enterprise](gauntlets#gauntlet-of-enterprise) would be more appropriate.

 {: .note-title }
 > Examples of Challenges